soli-rsa/soli-rsa.github.io/stargazer/index.md

 Midnight, when I was waiting up to hear from you.
 I tried to call and wake you up so you could start your day...
 WeChat kept saying "Line busy" - 2 words that felt like a stab to the chest.
 I watched a nature documentary about small creatures that thrive in this big-small world we live in.

-> Did you know that during the rainy season of the Sahara, an elephant's footprint becomes water park for tiny critters and a swimming pool for other smaller animals.
+> Did you know that during the rainy season of the Sahara, an elephant's footprint becomes a water park for tiny critters and a swimming pool for other smaller animals.
 This experience is a reality for the small animals solely due to the migration of the great african elephant.

 Yesterday afternoon, I shared something that brought you great pain.
 A pain that I intended to prevent by actually being open and sharing my experience with you.
 If that pain is cause for your migration away from me in life.
 I just want you to know that each day you that I shared with you blessed me with a new water park.
 Your gargantuan footprint in my life cannot be removed.